 €57,48 €47,50 excl.
 VAT

-Amelogenesis Imperfecta (AI), also known as familial enamel hypoplasia (FEH), is an autosomal recessive inherited condition caused by a mutation in the ENAM gene.
+Amelogenesis Imperfecta (AI), also known as familial enamel hypoplasia (FEH), is an autosomal recessive hereditary condition caused by a mutation in the ENAM gene.

 10 working days